7 Tried And Tested Strategies To Give Your New Year 7s The Best Start In KS3 Maths

 It is easy to get frustrated with these little quirks of new Year 7s, but it comes back to the cognitive load theory; we must expect our Year 7s to make mistakes, and these mistakes will often continue way beyond the first week or month of transition to secondary.

-Anticipating and accepting this won’t make the mistakes stop, but it does mean that we as teachers get less frustrated, and can hopefully help to smooth the path of transition to secondary mathematicians.
+Anticipating and accepting this won’t make the mistakes stop.
+Still, it does mean that we as teachers get less frustrated, and can hopefully help to smooth the transition path to secondary mathematicians.